flowerandmore2025/website/README.md

 All dynamic content is stored in JSON and TypeScript files under the `src/data` directory:

 - `products.ts`: Product catalog with categories
-- `blog.json`: Blog posts and categories
+- `blog.ts`: Blog posts and categories
 - `reviews.json`: Customer reviews and ratings
 - `faqs.ts`: Frequently asked questions